Modular Decomposition of Hierarchical Finite State Machines: Related Work

 \section{Related Work}

 Decomposition of automata was extensively studied in the sixties~\cite{karp1964some,kohavi1965decomposition,hartmanis1966algebraic,weiner1967modular}, with the focus on a `cascading' composition, where the output of one machine is fed into the input of another.
-An important result was Krohn-Rhodes theory~\cite{krohn1965algebraic}, which presents a decomposition of an automaton and its associated \emph{transition monoid}.
-The mathematical impacts of this theory on monoid and semigroup theory have been significant~\cite{eilenberg1974automata}.
-This theory is somewhat different from ours, because (1) they decompose a \emph{semiautomaton}, which is similar to our FSM but does not have \emph{start states}, and (2) our approach is based on a hierarchical rather than cascading decomposition, because our FSMs do not have output.
+An important result was Krohn-Rhodes theory~\cite{krohn1965algebraic}, which presents a decomposition of an automaton and its associated \emph{transition monoid}~\cite{eilenberg1974automata}.
+Our theory is distinctly different, because our FSMs do not have output, and so the decomposition is hierarchical rather than cascading\footnote{Unfortunately, this decomposition is also sometimes called `modular decomposition'~\cite{weiner1967modular}, which can lead to confusion.}.

-Our method of decomposition is based on \emph{modular decomposition}, which has a long history in graph theory, beginning with the work of Gallai~\cite{gallai1967transitiv}.
-Later work has generalised the modular decomposition to many other kinds of mathematical structure~\cite{mohring1984substitution,okamoto2019modular,mcconnell1999modular}; a survey is given in~\cite{habib2010survey}.
-There are established criteria for when a family of sets has a tree representation analogous to that of the modular decomposition~\cite{mohring1984substitution,bui2008tree}, but in the FSM case our findings strengthen these results.
-While modular decomposition has been applied to digraphs, which are similar to FSMs, the algebraic structure of each is quite distinct and so the notions of `equivalence' and `nesting' on FSMs and digraphs do not coincide.
-We discuss a more general definition of a module in Section~\ref{sec:modules}, which we use to include FSMs.
+Our approach and naming follow the modular decomposition in graph theory, a parallel development beginning around the same period~\cite{gallai1967transitiv}.
+Later work generalised the modular decomposition to many other kinds of mathematical structure~\cite{mohring1984substitution,mcconnell1999modular}; a survey is given in~\cite{habib2010survey}.
+There are established criteria for when a family of sets has a tree representation analogous to that of the modular decomposition~\cite{mohring1984substitution,bui2008tree,habib2010survey}.
+For instance, families of sets closed under overlapping union, intersection, set difference and symmetric difference always have a linear representation~\cite{habib2010survey}.
+Further, families closed under only overlapping union and intersection have a quadratic-size representation~\cite{gabow1995centroids}.
+Thin FSM modules are only closed under overlapping union and intersection, so our linear-space representation improves on these results.
+While modular decomposition has been applied to directed graphs, which are similar to FSMs, the notions of `equivalence' and `nesting' on FSMs and graphs do not coincide, so the concept of a module is different.
+See Section~\ref{sec:modules}.

-In software engineering, `modularity' (in various senses) has been identified as a desirable property for many years.
-Several established studies focus on defining techniques for breaking software into smaller and more maintainable modules~\cite{parnas1972criteria,parnas1985modular}.
-More specifically, using hierarchy to manage complexity of FSMs seems to begin with the work of Harel~\cite{harel1987statecharts}, and has since been much discussed in the field of software modelling.
-However, to the best of our knowledge there has been no mathematical study identifying the possible hierarchical finite state machines equivalent to a given one.